-Innkeeper, Theresa solely ran the B&B the first year and a half.
-This was one of the recipes she perfected for her guests.
-Her husband, Chef Jim could not believe she was serving this breakfast as he despised cream cheese.
+The first two years, Innkeeper, Theresa solely ran the B&B. This was one of the recipes she perfected for her guests.
+Her husband, Chef Jim could not believe she was serving this breakfast.
+He despised cream cheese.
 After he came on board full-time, he found out how much our guests loved this breakfast.
 Empty plates all around.
 Now Jim schedules the breakfast so he can have an extra slice.
 My how things change.
 Enjoy!!

 Arbor House Overnight Blueberry French Toast